-- Last year over 80 student graduates participated in Lavender Graduation, and there were nearly 300 attendees.
+- Last year over 120 student graduates participated in Lavender Graduation.

 - SDSU has over a dozen LGBTQ+ organizations and offices.

 - SDSU was rated one of the top LGBTQ+ friendly college campuses each year since 2009.
 Most recently it was ranked as the #6 most inclusive college for LGBTQ+ students by the National Society of Leadership and Success.